Optware/Optware-ng/README.md

 # Getting started

 The instructions below only download, unpack and configure the package manager `ipkg`.
 You must previously make sure that `/opt` is writable, by preparing USB storage or router's `jffs` partition (for routers that support them), or symlink/mount-bind `/opt` to a location on your data volume (e.g., for a NAS).
 If you have MIPSEL/ARM Asus router running [Asuswrt-Merlin firmware](http://asuswrt.lostrealm.ca/download), check out [How To Install New Generation Optware](https://www.hqt.ro/how-to-install-new-generation-optware) guide by @TeHashX.
+If you owe a QNAP box, check out [Qnap Optware-NG](https://forum.qnap.com/viewtopic.php?f=124&t=137710) by @satfreak.

 To bootstrap the feed, connect over SSH/Telnet and type: